The Gopakumar-Vafa formula for symplectic manifolds: The cluster isotopy theorem

 to mean that the difference is a finite sum of terms of the form $\pm GW^E(C_i, \ep_i, J_i)$ of strictly higher level (\ref{defLevel}) compared to that of $C$.
 With this notation, for example, the conclusion of the cluster refinement Corollary~\ref{L.cluster.ref} simply says that for generic $0<\ep'<\ep$ \bear GW^E(C,\ep, J)\ \approx GW^E(C, \ep', J). \eear

-We now use the results of Sections~4 and 5 and an isotopy argument to prove that the GW series of every cluster is equivalent, in the above sense, to the series (\ref{3.defGelem}) of an elementary cluster.
-We call a cluster $(C, J, \ep)$ {\em regular} if the embedding $C\hookrightarrow X$ is a regular $J$-holomorphic map.
+We now use the results of Sections~5 and 6 and an isotopy argument to prove that the GW series of every cluster is equivalent, in the above sense, to the series of an elementary cluster.
+Recall that, for an elementary cluster $\O_{elem}$, $GW(\O_{elem})$ is the universal series \bear GW^{elem}_g(q^C, t) \eear given by \eqref{3.defGelem} and \eqref{DefZq} with $q=q^C$.
+In general, we call a cluster $(C, J, \ep)$ {\em regular} if the embedding $C\hookrightarrow X$ is a regular $J$-holomorphic map.